-6. STI AS signs UE-A's avatar ID and sends it to DCSF.
+6. STI AS signs UE1's avatar ID and sends it to DCSF.

-7. DCSF sends the UE-A’s avatar representation to MF/MRF for the rendering.
-UE-A's avatar ID with the signature is sent to the terminating IMS network.
+7. DCSF sends the UE1’s avatar representation to MF for the rendering.
+UE1's avatar ID with the signature is sent to the terminating IMS network.
 The terminating IMS network invokes the STI VS to verify the signature.

-8. The UE-A sends data for the rendering (e.g., facial feature points).
+8. The UE1 sends data for the rendering (e.g., facial feature points).

-9. The MF/MRF performs the rendering using the UE-A's avatar representation and the data received from UE-A in step 8.
+9. The MF performs the rendering using the UE1's avatar representation and the data received from UE1 in step 8.

-10. The rendered avatar media is sent as regular video media to UE-B.
+10. The rendered avatar media is sent as regular video media to UE2.

-11. The rendered avatar media is sent back to the UE-A as feedback.
+11. The rendered avatar media is sent back to the UE1 as feedback.

-6.12.2.2 UE-A centric IMS avatar call flow
+6.12.2.2 Sending UE centric IMS avatar call flow

-Figure 6.10.2.2-1 UE-A centric IMS avatar call flow
+Figure 6.10.2.2-1 UE1 centric IMS avatar call flow

-1. UE-A initiates an IMS session and establishes audio and video session connections with UE-B. The bootstrap channel is established for both UE-A and UE-B. UE-A may obtain its own avatar ID list from HSS/UDM.
+1. UE1 initiates an IMS session and establishes audio and video session connections with UE2.
+The bootstrap channel is established for both UE1 and UE2.
+UE1 optionally obtains its own avatar ID list from HSS/UDM.

-2. UE-A performs the XR media rendering negotiation.
-UE-A chooses an avatar ID to be used from the list and sends it to DCSF.
-DCSF checks whether the UE-A is allowed to use the avatar.
-DCSF may retrieve UE-A's avatar ID list from HSS/UDM.
+2. UE1 performs the XR media rendering negotiation.
+UE1 chooses an avatar ID to be used from the list and sends it to DCSF.
+DCSF checks whether the UE1 is allowed to use the avatar.
+DCSF optionally retrieves UE1's avatar ID list from HSS/UDM.

-3. DCSF requests Avatar representation by sending the UE-A's avatar ID.
+3. DCSF requests Avatar representation by sending the UE1's avatar ID.